dkxce/KMZRebuilder/README.md

 KMZRebuilder is a powerfull tool thats allow to create/edit/manage/split/merge/import/export/explore/sort yours POI.
 Working with points, polylines and polygons.
 You can filter POI by text, routes/tracks, polylines or geozones/polygons/areas.
 Support KMZ/KML files from [Google](https://www.google.com/maps/d/) and [SAS.Planet](http://www.sasgis.org/sasplaneta/).
-Supported formats: KMZ, KML, GPS, Progorod, WPT, GDB, FIR, TXT, CSV, DB3 (SAS.Planet), Clipboard
+Supported formats: KMZ, KML, GPS, Progorod, WPT, GDB, FIR, TXT, CSV, DB3 (SAS.Planet), Clipboard.

+You can export result kmz file to HTML Map and upload it to your site.

 This is a special tool to edit kmz files.
 Add, remove, rename placemarks & points.